 - Should the Ombudsperson consider that the response to a recommendation has been unsatisfactory, the Ombudsperson shall be entitled to make the recommendation public, provided that, subject to Article 19, the confidentiality of the parties is respected.

 - Notwithstanding articles 19-22, confidentiality rights are subject to disclosure required by law and specifically situations outlined in the Policy on the Emergency Release of Personal Information (SG-5).

-- No Member who seeks the services of, files a complaint with, or cooperates in any manner with the Ombudsperson, shall be subject to any reprisals for so doing.
-The procedure set out in the relevant University policy or collective or employee agreement shall be followed in cases of alleged reprisals.
+- No Member who seeks the assistance of, files a complaint with, or cooperates in any manner with the Ombudsperson, shall be subject to any reprisals for so doing.
+The appropriate procedure set out in the relevant University policy or collective or employee agreement shall be followed in cases of alleged reprisals.

 - The Ombudsperson shall maintain suitable records of complaints, findings and recommendations which shall be accessible only to the staff of the Ombuds Office or as required by law.
 Such files shall be destroyed according to a retention schedule determined in accordance with provincial legislation.

 - The Ombudsperson shall be appointed by the Board of Governors (“the Board”) upon the recommendation of a representative advisory committee struck for this purpose by the Board.
 The Committee shall be composed of representatives of the University constituencies, including at least one (1) undergraduate and one (1) graduate student and shall be chaired by the Secretary-General.

 - The Secretary-General shall act as the link between the Board and the Ombudsperson for administrative purposes.